-In this article, we explore the subtle, but important differences between music marketing and music promotion and explain how understanding this distinction could be the thing that saves you money and elevates your career.
+In this article, we explore the subtle, but significant differences between music marketing and music promotion and explain how understanding this distinction could be the thing that saves you money and elevates your career.

-As an independent musician, it's very easy to get seduced by the promise of music promotion.
+As an indie musician, it's very easy to get seduced by the promise of music promotion.
 There are thousands of companies offering to get you on that playlist, dramatically grow your social following or drive your video views.